Every minute of every day people harm animals in the name of religion, yet every major religion teaches kindness and respect for animals.

 Do not harm

-Like us, each animal has a point of view and wishes to not to be harmed or killed, but to be contented.
-Humans must not harm or kill any living being, or cause anyone else to harm or kill any living being, through thought, word, or deed.
+Animals do not wish to be harmed or killed.
+Jains must not harm or kill any living being, or cause anyone else to harm or kill any living being through thought, word, or deed.
 Unfortunately, Jain animal sanctuaries do not necessarily alleviate suffering.

 Judaism